Gomka/gomkaBot/README.md

 `ping`: The bot will pong, measuring both the bot and api latency.
 The bot will also announce that your head itches from inside.

-if a message contains the word `siempre` the bot will say S I E M P R E
+if a message contains the word `siempre` the bot will say S I E M P R E if a message contains the text `comid` the bot will say 𝓮𝓷𝓳𝓸𝔂 𝔂𝓸𝓾𝓻 𝓶𝓮𝓪𝓵

 ### `robalada` family of commands: Consists on a postgresql based persistency storage of strings.